docker/labs/beginner/chapters/webapps.md

 ## 2.0 Webapps with Docker
 Great!
-So you have now looked at `docker run`, played with a docker container and also got the hang of some terminology.
-Armed with all this knowledge, you are now ready to get to the real-stuff i.e. deploying web applications with Docker.
+So you have now looked at `docker run`, played with a Docker container and also got the hang of some terminology.
+Armed with all this knowledge, you are now ready to get to the real stuff &#8212; deploying web applications with Docker.

-### 2.1 Static Sites
+### 2.1 Run a static website in a container
 >**Note:** Code for this section is in this repo in the [static-site directory](https://github.com/docker/labs/tree/master/beginner/static-site).

 Let's start by taking baby-steps.
-First, we'll use Docker to run a dead-simple static website.
-You're going to pull a Docker image from the Docker Hub, run the container and see how easy it is to set up a web server.
+First, we'll use Docker to run a static website in a container.
+The website is based on an existing image.
+We'll pull a Docker image from Docker Hub, run the container, and see how easy it is to set up a web server.

 The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Hub as [`seqvence/static-site`](https://hub.docker.com/r/seqvence/static-site/).
 You can download and run the image directly in one go using `docker run` as follows.